Ten Major Relationships: Relationship between industry in the coastal regions and industry in the interior

 The focus of this part is the balance between the development in the coastal regions and interior regions, which Mao considered free from major mistakes.
 Yet he urged to give greater attention to development in coastal regions, because the military threat posed by the United States had subsided and it would be unwise to abandon the coastal regions.
 He also mentioned in the interior regions industry should be gradually built.

 Relationship between economic construction and defense construction

-Similar to last part, Mao suggested that the threat posed by the United States since the Korean War had subsided and the Chinese armed forced had grown.
-Though China did not yet have atom bomb, they would be able to possess it soon.
-Hence he urged to lower military and administrative expenses in favor of economic construction, which would eventually lead to investment in defense construction.
+Similar to last part, Mao suggested that the threat posed by the United States since the Korean War had subsided and the Chinese armed forces had grown.
+Though China did not yet have the atom bomb, they would be able to possess it soon.
+Hence he urged lowering military and administrative expenses in favor of economic construction, which would eventually lead to investment in defense construction.